Updated on January 10, 2023

-The Paris Pass is the tourist pass to look out for in Paris, including entrance to more than 60 attractions and museums in the "city of love", like for example the hop-on hop-off Bus Tour, the Louvre, Versailles, or a river cruise.
+The Paris Pass is the tourist pass to look out for in Paris, including free entry to more than 60 attractions and museums in the "city of love", for example, the hop-on hop-off Bus Tour, the Louvre, Versailles, or a river cruise.

 The main benefits of the Paris Pass are: 1) to save money on admission prices as opposed to buying tickets directly at every attraction, 2) to save time by letting you skip some of the queues in places like the Louvre and Pompidou, and 3) to get discounts for restaurants and stores in Paris.

-The Paris Pass basically works like an all you can eat restaurant: once you have bought the pass, you’ll have access to all the attractions and museums included.
+The Paris Pass works like an all-you-can-eat restaurant: once you have bought the pass, you’ll have instant access to all the attractions and museums included.
 The more attractions and museums you visit, the bigger the savings.

 In many cases, you won’t even need to wait in long queues to buy tickets: all you have to do to be admitted is show your Paris Pass.

-The very touristy double decker hop-on hop-off 1-day bus tour of Paris.
-You will like it because you will see the most popular landmarks and museums in Paris and in the world like the Louvre, Notre Dame and the Eiffel Tower, all with live guides and wi-fi.
+The very touristy double-decker hop-on hop-off 1-day bus tour of Paris.
+You will like it because you will view the most popular landmarks and museums in Paris and in the world like the Louvre, Notre Dame and the Eiffel Tower, all with live guides and wi-fi.
 It's better to do it on your first full day in Paris because it's an introduction to get the feel of the city (standard entry price € 38).

 Seine River Cruise on 'Bateaux Parisiens'